lvanschilfgaarde/lordcephei.github.io/pages/dmft0.md

 ### Structure of this tuotrial section
 1. The first tutorial (_dmft1_) is about how to perform a DMFT loop until convergence.
 2. The second one (_dmft2_) is about possible errors and some indications and rules-of-thumb to adjust parameters in performing a DMFT loop.
-3. The third tutorial (_dmft3_) is about how to close the density loop by means of the static spin-averaged+spin-flip self-energy approach.
+3. The third tutorial (_dmft3_) is about how to close the density loop by means of the static spin-averaged+spin-flip approach.
 4. The forth tutorial (_dmft4_) is about how to close the density loop by updating the density with the dynamical approach (standard method).